gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 operations are in some sense "done" and to impose order on them with respect to other operations:

-- Completion levels adjust what effects of operations must be visible before libfabric delivers an event indicating operation completion to the initiator.
+- _Completion levels_ adjust what effects of an operation must be visible before libfabric delivers an event indicating its completion to the initiator.

-- Message ordering settings specify how operations may or may not be reordered with respect to each other by libfabric, the provider, or the network fabric.
-Note that "message" here is a generic term and refers not only to the libfabric message interface but also the RMA and atomics interfaces.
+- _Message ordering_ settings specify how operations may or may not be reordered with respect to each other by libfabric, the provider, or the network fabric.
+Note that "message" here is a generic term and refers to all kinds of operations, not just those of the SEND/RECV message interface.

 #### Completion Levels